threefoldfoundation/threefold_data/content/blog/do_with_new_edge_cloud/do_with_new_edge_cloud.md

 ---
+id: threefold_foundation
-title: "Use cases for the ThreeFold Peer-to-Peer Cloud"
+title: Use cases for the ThreeFold Peer-to-Peer Cloud
-author: Sam
-author_image: sam.jpg
-tags: edge cloud, tech
+tags: [tech, cloud, edge]
-published_at: 2017-9-12
-post_image: usecases_new_internet.jpg
+image: ./usecases_new_internet.jpg
+image_caption: Use cases for the ThreeFold Peer-to-Peer Cloud
+excerpt: Containers, IAAS, Archives, Security, and more.
+authors: [sam_taggart]
+created: 2018-9-12
 ---

 ##  Use cases for the ThreeFold Peer-to-Peer Cloud